rblx-local/localnet/README.md

 <h2 align="center"> Current Issues </h2>

-- Jump Animation being weird
+- Jump Animation is behaving weird
 - Emulating Devices works but the thumbstick is unusable

 **This issues are related the FFlags so we need to find the corresponding fflags to fix them!**